Good Faith Compliance

 Show that the organization recognized AI risk, created rules, trained people, required oversight, verified key records, and documented reasonable care.

-Good Faith Compliance is not about pretending AI risk is solved.
+Good Faith Compliance does not pretend AI risk is solved.

-It is about creating a clear, responsible, evidence-backed first position.
+It creates a clear, responsible, evidence-backed first position.

 What Is an AI Usage Policy?